Lexo: Eliminating Stealthy Supply-Chain Attacks via LLM-Assisted Program Regeneration: Optimizations and Refinements

-\sys performs regenerations in an isolated fashion, and is able to regenerate multiple libraries in parallel.
-The parallelization boundary is a single library.
+\heading{Parallelization} \sys performs regenerations in an isolated fashion and is able to regenerate multiple components in parallel.
+The parallelization boundary is a single component.
 When run with the \ttt{-{}-parallel} flag, \sys begins regenerating the specified set of software components in parallel using half of the system's available cores. \sys schedules regeneration using lines-of-code as a priority metric, starting with smaller libraries first.